Criteria and conditions

 The increase led to public debate, because most beneficiaries of family reunification move to Vienna.
 Vienna experienced pressure in the school system as around 90% of all beneficiaries of international protection that receive basic care or social subsidies in Austria live in Vienna.
 With approx. 5,000 additional students from Ukraine, the school system could not easily adapt to another 2,000 students without German language skills.
 Some politicians have suggested introducing an obligation for beneficiaries to reside in other provinces after receiving their status, while other parties have suggested restricting access to family reunification.[21]

-This was caused by the management of asylum applications in 2022 and 2023: as Austria saw a large number of applications in 2022 (more than 100,000) the authorities focused on cases in which there was a low probability of recognition (applications from nationals from Tunisia, India etc).
+The uptake in applications was also due to management of asylum applications in 2022 and 2023: as Austria saw a large number of applications in 2022 (more than 100,000), at which point the authorities focused on cases in which there was a low probability of recognition (applications from nationals from Tunisia, India etc).
 This resulted in a backlog of cases from Syrian applicants that were then decided in 2023.
 With higher numbers of positive decisions, family members then applied for family reunification at the embassies in a rush as there is a strict 3 months limit to be able to enter Austria without having to fulfil conditions regarding level of income.

 By the end of 2023, the authorities and the BVwG had already changed their jurisprudence regarding Syria: in most cases, only subsidiary protection is being granted, leading to less family reunification cases as of early 2024.
-The authorities expect the situation to calm down by September/October 2024.[25]
+As mentioned above the situation calmed down in May 2024 due to the visa stop in the context of family reunification.
+At the beginning of September, the number of arrivals in Austria rose slightly, to around 100-150 people per month.[24]

 [1] Article 35(5) AsylG.